p-i-z/Diffeology-Archives/Papers/2010-Orbifolds-as-Diffeologies/README.md

 Finding the traditional explanation confusing, Iglesias-Zemmour interrupted and proposed a diffeological definition instead: "For me, an orbifold is a diffeological space that is locally diffeomorphic to $\mathbb{R}^n/\Gamma$, with $\Gamma$ being a finite linear subgroup."

 As Zadka was unfamiliar with diffeology, Iglesias-Zemmour explained the concept to him.
+When Yael Karshon returned, she was excited by this new perspective.
+This enthusiasm is captured in the paper's acknowledgements, where she ironically notes:

+> "I am grateful to Sue Tolman for convincing me, years ago, that I don't understand orbifolds."

-This exchange—marking a "return" of diffeology to the forefront of the conversation—sparked the collaboration that resulted in this paper.
+This exchange—marking a "return" of diffeology to the forefront—sparked the collaboration that resulted in this paper.

 ## Archival Notes (2025)